tomxbarnesx/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

-We started on `master` and checked out to our `new-feature` branch with `git checkout new-feature`.
+Breaking this down: we started on `master` and checked out to our `new-feature` branch with `git checkout new-feature`.
 Now we're ready to commit fresh code.

 Let's get this feature started by making a new file, `new-feature-file` to represent our new changes.